a11yproject/a11yproject.com/_posts/2018-11-26-resize-text.md

 * It informs you of the current zoom level
 * It's available on all popular Operating Systems

-Safari and Chrome works, but not as well:
+Safari and Chrome work, but not as well:

 * Ability to resize text is not obvious
 * Does not display the current zoom level